 Best of Advent: The Internet’s 3 Best Reflections On Advent (Week Two)

-by Advent and Christmas
+by Christmas

 If you are a Catholic active on social media, you have probably noticed that many of your favorite Catholic websites are offering daily Advent reflections.